Neo23x0/ThreatResearch-Reporting-Guide/README.md

 ## Optional: Provide Simple Detection Methods

-### Could you provide simple shell commands to check if someone has previously expolited that vulnerability?
+### Could you provide simple shell commands to check if someone has previously exploited that vulnerability?

 e.g. egrep "specific-url" /var/log/service.log, zgrep "specific-url" /var/log/service/*.gz

-### Could you provide a quick fix that can block explots until the vendor provides a solution?
+### Could you provide a quick fix that can block exploits until the vendor provides a solution?

 e.g. add line in server-side script to drop all requests that contain ":;" in their User-Agent field